Express Scripts: 1989-1999

 Express Scripts was purchased by New York Life Insurance Company in 1989 and became a publicly traded company in 1992.
 In 1993, Express Scripts signed on both FHP International and Maxicare Health Care and corporate clients Lockheed, Service Merchandise, and Ingersoll-Rand.
 In 1994, the company expanded its services by adding workers’ compensation prescription services and reinsurance.
 In 1994, the company announced a two-for-one stock split, and in 1996 established Express Scripts Canada.
 The same year, the company began the annual Drug Trend Report and launched the Outcomes Symposium Conference.

 In April 1998, Express Scripts acquired ValueRx, the PBM business of Columbia/HCA Healthcare Corp.
 The following year, in April 1999, the company purchased Diversified Pharmaceutical Services from SmithKline Beecham Corp for $700 million.
 That same year, the company purchased stock in PlanetRx.com.
 This partnership offered members options for purchasing prescriptions and over-the-counter health products online.

-2000-2010
+2000-2009

 In 2000, the company had to write off its $165 million relationship with PlanetRx.com when the startup experienced financial difficulties.
 In 2001, Express Scripts partnered with Merck-Medco and Advance PSC to form RxHub LLC.

 In 2002, Express Scripts, Inc. (ESI) acquired National Prescription Administrators, Inc. (NPA).

+In 2003, Express Scripts won a contract to manage the Tricare pharmacy home delivery program for the US Department of Defense; in 2008, Express Scripts won a further contract to manage all Tricare prescription services.

 In late December 2006, Express Scripts made a proposal to purchase Caremark.
 Express Scripts lost the race to acquire Caremark to CVS Corporation, which became CVS/Caremark Corporation on March 22, 2007.

 In October 2007, Express Scripts acquired ConnectYourCare, and now handles FSA, HRA and HSA accounts for companies such as Suntrust, Zions Bancorporation and Allegis.
 However, Express Scripts divested ConnectYourCare in August 2012.

 On April 13, 2009, it was announced that Indianapolis-based WellPoint (now Anthem) had agreed to sell its NextRx subsidiaries for $4.675 billion to Express Scripts.
 Express Scripts closed the transaction in December 2009.